samuellawrentz/init.lua/README.md

 ## Behold the magnificent Plugins:

-✨ **telescope**: A fuzzy finder to help you find files and stuff faster than a caffeinated squirrel. 🐿️ ✨ **nvim-tree**: A trusty file explorer so sleek, even James Bond would be jealous. 🕵️‍♂️ ✨ **lualine**: A customizable status line that tells you everything you need to know, like a wise fortune-teller. 🔮 ✨ **barbar**: A snazzy tab bar for effortlessly navigating between tabs.
+✨ **telescope**: A fuzzy finder to help you find files and stuff faster than a caffeinated squirrel. 🐿️

+✨ **nvim-tree**: A trusty file explorer so sleek, even James Bond would be jealous. 🕵️‍♂️

+✨ **lualine**: A customizable status line that tells you everything you need to know, like a wise fortune-teller. 🔮

+✨ **barbar**: A snazzy tab bar for effortlessly navigating between tabs.
 You'll be tab-hopping like a kangaroo on a sugar rush. 🦘

 ✨ **treesitter**: A syntax highlighting wizard who brings life to your code, making it as vibrant as a neon retrowave sunset. 🌆

-✨ **coc**: A language server protocol client that's like having a language expert whispering code suggestions in your ear. 🤫 ✨ **rosepine**: A colorscheme that's so enchanting, it'll turn your coding session into a magical fairytale. ✨🧚‍♀️ ✨ **which-key**: A helpful plugin that shows you the key to happiness...
+✨ **coc**: A language server protocol client that's like having a language expert whispering code suggestions in your ear. 🤫 ✨ **rosepine**: A colorscheme that's so enchanting, it'll turn your coding session into a magical fairytale. ✨🧚‍♀️

+✨ **which-key**: A helpful plugin that shows you the key to happiness...
 I mean, key mappings.
 Because who needs happiness anyway? 😜

+✨ **zen_mode**: A plugin for Vim that creates a distraction-free coding environment.
+It brings tranquility and focus to your coding experience. 🧘‍♀️

+✨ **neoAI**: An AI-powered Vim assistant that offers intelligent code suggestions and refactoring options.
+It enhances your coding efficiency and accuracy. 🤖💡

+✨ **harpoon**: A navigation tool for Vim that provides seamless movement between files, buffers, and tags.
+It helps you effortlessly navigate your codebase. ⚓🌊

 ## Installation is easy-peasy